gautamnakum40/Churn-Analysis-Prediction-Tableau-ML/README.md

 ## Overview

 Customer churn is a critical issue for businesses, and analyzing churn patterns helps in developing retention strategies.
-This project involves:
+This project consists of two key parts:

-   - Exploratory Data Analysis (EDA) in Tableau to understand customer behavior.
-   - Visualization of churn trends using dashboards.
-   - Predictive modeling using LightGBM to classify customers as churned or non-churned.
-   - Evaluation of the ML model with accuracy, precision, recall, and F1-score.
-   - Comparison of actual vs. predicted churn using Tableau dashboards.
+1️⃣ Churn Analysis: Utilizing Tableau dashboards to explore customer behavior, identify key factors contributing to churn, and visualize trends that impact customer retention.

+2️⃣ Churn Prediction: Implementing a Machine Learning model (LightGBM) to classify customers as potential churners, predict churn probability, and evaluate model accuracy using real customer data.

 ## Objectives